 Love is sublime.
 It’s also here and palpable.
 Love is real and powerful.
 (Read: Love’s Depth and Breadth.)

 What does it mean to open our hearts?
-The first step is ‘allowing’ and just in that is a ton of sanity and happiness.
+The first step is ‘allowing’ and just in that there’s a ton of sanity and happiness.
 It includes acknowledging yourself and allowing yourself to be fully seen.
 In allowing there’s self-acceptance and sincerity of being.
 Allowing leads to authenticity of self.

 When love comes in, first we heal emotionally.
 This is a must.
 There’s very little forward motion with emotional loads weighing us down and keeping us padded up.